ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Input_Output/Input_Output.md

 \subsection io_input_systemconfigblueprint systemConfigBlueprint.xml

 This file contains the possible agent modules and channels of a dynamically generated agent.
 The content of this file should only be adjusted by experienced users with knowledge of the simulation architecture.
 The SystemConfigBlueprint is a special SystemConfig and has the same schema.
 Only the system with id 0 is used for generating dynamic agents.
+If the simulation uses only statically configured agents (AgentProfile Type attribute is "Static"), this file isn't required.

 _AgentComponents_
 All components are listed here.
 An agent consists of a subset of this components.